Swim Lessons for all Ages at JCCMW!

 6 months – 2 3/4 years

-Parent/caregiver and child work together to learn basic skills such as bubble blowing, kicking, big arms, and safety jumps.
-With the use of flotation devices, games, and water play, children will become comfortable in the water.
-As a reminder, children must wear a swim diaper.
+Parent/caregiver and child work together to learn basic skills such as bubble blowing, kicking, big arms, and safety exits.
+Through water play, children will become comfortable in the water and parents will learn methods to support the child in the water.
+As a reminder, children must wear a swim diaper and adults need a swim cap or baseball cap.

 Ratio 3: instructor.
 Max 6 children